beliveau-lab/TigerFISH/docs/source/tutorials.rst

 - Bowtie2 indices (optional)
 - BED file of repeat region coordinates

 To implement this run mode, users must also provide a BED file as the **only** additional input to what is described in the *Repeat Identification Mode* tutorial.
-Here, this BED file can be viewed in this directory.
+Here, this BED file can be viewed in `this directory <https://github.com/beliveau-lab/TigerFISH/blob/master/example_run/probe_design_test/data/dxz4_synthetic.bed>`_..
 In this exercise, probes will only be designed against the selected DXZ4 repeat section.

 **Pipeline Output**

-All expected output files can be found within `this directory <https://github.com/beliveau-lab/TigerFISH/tree/master/example_run/main/main_pipeline/probe_design_test/defined_coords_output>`_.
+All expected output files can be found within `this directory <https://github.com/beliveau-lab/TigerFISH/tree/master/example_run/probe_design_test/expected_output>`_.

 Here, a collection of probes for the desired repeat region is provided in its own directory.